Federal Reserve Bank of Kansas City Information

 Our building, which opened in spring 2008, is the newest in the Federal Reserve System.
-It is 14 stories high, about 600,000 square feet and houses about 1,000 employees.
+It is 14 stories high and houses more than 1,600 employees.
 Staff work in economic research, banking supervision and regulation, and payments processing, as well as supporting areas, including information technology, financial management, public affairs and administrative services.

 Two 3-D, 12-foot bronze statues - the Spirits of Commerce and Industry - flank our main entrance as a tribute to the hand-carved stone panels from the early 1900s that adorned the façade of our former building.
 Three water geysers surrounding the statues represent our three mission areas and serve as a tribute to Kansas City, "The City of Fountains."

 We serve the Tenth Federal Reserve District, which includes western Missouri, Nebraska, Kansas, Oklahoma, Wyoming, Colorado & northern New Mexico.

 View a map of the Federal Reserve Bank of Kansas City and surrounding area.